Thuzi/facebook-node-sdk/README.md

 ### setAccessToken
 *This is a non-standard api and does not exist in the official client side FB JS SDK.*

+**Warning**: Due to Node's asynchronous nature, you should not use `setAccessToken` when `FB` is used on behalf of for multiple users.

 ```js
 FB.setAccessToken('access_token');
 ```